ScottishCovidResponse/Covid19_EERAModel/README.md

 $ Covid19EERAModel  -m <inference|prediction>]
                     -s <original|irish|irish2>
+                    [-i <integer>]
                     [-d <string>]
                     [-l <string>] [--]
                     [--version] [-h]

 ```
 The two mandatory options are "-s" for the model structure, and "-m" for the run mode.
 Omission of
 either of these options will cause the run to terminate with an error message.
+The index option
+specifies the parameter set that will be used in prediction mode: it is unused in inference mode.

 At the present time, the `-d` and `-l` options are unused by the code and can be omitted.